ging3RR/Template-Uni-Luzern/README.md

 # Workflow

 You can work on everything in RStudio, so there is no need to export graphics, copy code bits or results into a different programm.
-Also you can write you notes in the same window as you do your Analysis.
+Also you can write your notes in the same window as you do your Analysis.
 I know not everyone needs this, but for me I have not been looking back for even 1 second.
 It is just so much faster and less frustrating.

 # Generating the book